-Puc 902.01 "Customer-generator" means "eligible customer-generator" as defined in RSA 362-A:1-a, II-b, namely an electric utility customer who owns and operates electrical generating facilities powered by renewable energy with a total peak generating capacity of not more than 100 kilowatts (kW), or that first began operation after July/1, 2010 and has a total peak generating capacity of 100kW or more up to one MW, that is located behind a retail meter on the customer's premises, is interconnected and operates in parallel with the electric grid, and is intended primarily used in the first instance to offset part or all of the customer's own electricity requirements.
+Pue 902/02 & Customer-generator: means religible customer-generator as defined in RSA 362 All as IN-bi-namely "an electric utility customer who owns or operates an electrical generating facility either powered by renewable energy or which employs a heat led combined heat and power system, with a total peak generating capacity of not more than 100 kilowatts, or that first began operation after July 1, 2010 and has a total peak generating capacity of 100 kilowatts or more up to one megawatt, that is located behind a retail meter on the customer's premises, is interconnected and operates in parallel with the electric grid, and is used in the first instance to offset the customer's own electricity requirements".
+See comment on p.
+1.

-Puc 902.02 "Default service" shall include energy supply services provided by a distribution utility which includes a rural electric cooperative for which a certificate of deregulation is on file with the commission.
+Puc 902.03 "Default service" shall include energy supply services provided by a distribution utility which includes a rural electric cooperative for which a certificate of deregulation is on file with the commission.

-Puc 902.0203 "Distribution utility" means the company that owns and/or operates the distribution facilities delivering electricity to the customer-generator's premises.
+Puc 902.04 "Distribution utility" means the company that owns and/or operates the distribution facilities delivering electricity to the customer-generator's premises.

-Puc 902.0304 "Electric utility customer" as used in the definition of "customer-generator" means any retailsidential, commercial or industrial ratepayer of a distribution utility.
+Puc 902.05 "Electric utility customer" as used in the definition of "customer-generator" means any retail ratepayer of a distribution utility.

-Puc 902.0405 "Electricity suppliers" means "electricity suppliers" as defined in RSA 374-F:2, II, namely "suppliers of electricity generation services and includes actual electricity generators and brokers, aggregators, and pools that arrange for the supply of electricity generation to meet retail customer demand, which may be municipal or county entities."
+Puc 902.06 "Electricity suppliers" means "electricity suppliers" as defined in RSA 374-F:2, II, namely "suppliers of electricity generation services and includes actual electricity generators and brokers, aggregators, and pools that arrange for the supply of electricity generation to meet retail customer demand, which may be municipal or county entities."